MERRIcollaboration/merricollaboration.github.io/README.md

 ## How to change stuff

-Collaborators in the *Merri Collaboration Github Group* can perform changes, following the steps below:
+Collaborators in the *MERRI Collaboration Github Group* can perform changes, following the steps below:

 1. Clone the repository (or pull any changes if you already did) and perform your changes in the `.qmd` files.
     Note that each of our pages (apart from the landing page `index.qmd`) has its own folder.